 To do this, we describe ourselves objectively, in a non-judgemental fashion.
 This improves self awareness.
-Plus, as an added bonus, by describing ourselves objectively we learn to write more detailed and more realistic characters.
+Plus, as an added bonus: by describing ourselves objectively we learn to write more detailed and more realistic characters.

-- Try this writing prompt
+6. Try this writing prompt

 “The light touches…”